Fannie Mae Waiting Period After Deed In Lieu And Short Sale

 - For anyone that had a foreclosure or bankruptcy, the mandatory waiting period is 7 years for a conventional loan

-- For USDA And FHA loans foreclosure, deed in lieu of foreclosure, short sale all have a three year waiting period
+- For USDA And FHA loans foreclosure, deed in lieu of foreclosure, short sale all have a three-year waiting period

-- VA Loans only require a two year waiting period after foreclosure, deed in lieu, short sale
+VA Loans only require a two year waiting period after foreclosure, deed in lieu, short sale.

 2019 Fannie Mae Waiting Period After Deed In Lieu And Short Sale

-- Home buyers with a prior short sale and/or deed in lieu of foreclosure can now qualify for a conventional loan four years after a deed in lieu of foreclosure and/or short sale with 5% down payment on home purchase
+- Home buyers with a prior short sale and/or deed in lieu of foreclosure can now qualify for a conventional loan four years after a deed in lieu of foreclosure and/or short sale with 5% down payment on a home purchase

 - Those home buyers who had no ownership in a home in the past three years can now qualify for a conventional loan with 3% down payment